minuteman1024/csn09112_ng/README.md

 - Understand the key academic principles and practical skills required to build security architectures.
 - Design, implement, evaluate and critically analyse a system to a given set of security requirements.

-Students enrolled on this module are assessed based upon sitting an open book test and handing in a coursework submission; both components are worth 50% of the marks each in this module.
+Students enrolled on this module are assessed based upon sitting an open book test and handing in a coursework submission; each component is worth 50% of the total marks in the module.